GladysAssistant/Gladys/README.md

 ## Pull requests are welcome

-If you want to help us develop on Gladys Assistant, you need to first [setup your development environnement locally](https://gladysassistant.com/en/docs/api/setup-development-environnement).
+If you want to help us develop on Gladys Assistant, you need to first [setup your development environment locally](https://gladysassistant.com/en/docs/api/setup-development-environment).

 Then, read [Contributing.md](https://github.com/gladysassistant/Gladys/blob/master/.github/CONTRIBUTING.md) to learn more about our GitHub flow.